Train possibly belonging to North Korean leader spotted in resort town: think tank

 Newsis reported Kim may be sheltering from COVID-19, the respiratory disease caused by the novel coronavirus.

 Kim, believed to be 36, has disappeared from coverage in North Korean state media before.
 In 2014, he vanished for more than a month and North Korean state TV later showed him walking with a limp.

 Speculation about his health has been fanned by his heavy smoking, apparent weight gain since taking power and family history of cardiovascular problems.

-Reporting by David Brunnstrom in Washington and Josh Smith in Seoul; Writing by Jonathan Landay and Makini Brice; Editing by Chizu Nomiyama and Sonya Hepinstall
+Reporting by David Brunnstrom in Washington and Josh Smith in Seoul; Additional reporting by Matt Spetalnick; Writing by Jonathan Landay and Makini Brice; Editing by Chizu Nomiyama and Sonya Hepinstall